Sway Calloway

-Sway Calloway is an American journalist, radio personality, executive producer and former rapper.
-Known as Sway, he is known for hosting music, news, and culture programming.
-He was the co-host of the nationally syndicated radio show The Wake Up Show as one half of the duo Sway & King Tech.
-Sway now hosts “Sway in the Morning” on SiriusXM Shade45 as well as the MTV show TRLAM.
+Jonathan Ahmad Calloway (born July 3, 1971), known as Sway, is an American radio personality, journalist and former rapper known for hosting music, news, and culture programming.
+He was an on-air reporter and host for MTV News and occasional non-news hosting, including numerous red carpet MTV award pre-shows, and reports on major events, concluding his tenure with the network as host of the short-lived TRLAM.
+He is co-hosting the nationally syndicated radio show The Wake Up Show as one half of the duo Sway & King Tech; and hosting Sway in the Morning on SiriusXM Shade45.

 Early career

 As a teenager growing up in Oakland, California, Sway became a locally known rapper and b-boy performing on San Francisco's Pier 39.
 He teamed up with DJ King Tech after high school and the duo performed at various San Francisco Bay Area clubs.
 They also released independent albums.
 A major label record deal with Giant Records followed.
 The resulting album, Concrete Jungle in 1990, got them the job of co-hosting their own show on radio station KMEL.

 Another album, Back 2 Basics was released in 2005 on Sway and Tech's own record label, Bolo Entertainment, which is distributed by Universal Music.